-The WiSHFUL project offers unified radio and network control interfaces for off-the-shelf as well as advanced SDR equipment that allow customizing wireless access solutions for specific networking and traffic contexts.
-The proposed unified radio control abstracts hardware specific instructions and thus enables full, vendor-independent radio control, while the unified network control allows rapid prototyping and adaptations of network protocol stacks in a heterogeneous, multi-vendor environment.
-The unified control interfaces allow rapid prototyping of innovative end-to-end wireless solutions and systems in different vertical markets (manufacturing, smart cities, home, office, healthcare, transportation, logistics, environmental monitoring...) without the need for deep knowledge of the specifics of the radio hardware platform, network protocols and software architectures.
+The WiSHFUL project offers several software platforms that comprise data plane and control plane functionality for advanced and intelligent radio and network control.
+The WiSHFUL project offers unified radio and network control interfaces for off-the-shelf as well as advanced SDR equipment that allow customizing wireless solutions for specific networking and traffic contexts.
+Although different wireless technologies and platforms can be very heterogeneous in terms of memory and processing capabilities and supported operating systems and software, the software platforms offered by the WiSHFUL project come with a unified, technology-agonistic interface, called UPI or Unified Programming Interface.
+The proposed unified radio control abstracts hardware specific instructions and thus enables full, vendor-independent radio configuration, while the unified network control allows rapid prototyping and adaptations of network protocol stacks in a heterogeneous, multi-vendor environment.
+As such experimenters can focus on network optimization without the need to dig into complex hardware and software specifications for different radio hardware platform, network protocols and software architectures.